10 Steps to Improve Your Mental Health with Naturopathic Medicine

 10.)
 Love and Compassion for Yourself and for Others

 Ultimately, it is our feelings about ourselves and how we treat ourselves that are critical to our mental health and well-being.
 I ask every patient how they much they love themselves on a scale of 1 to 10, and it is rare for me to get a response over five.
 It breaks my heart to hear someone speak unkindly of themselves, yet I, too, would once have given a similar response.

 Ask yourself: If you talked to your best friend the way you talk to yourself, would they accept it?

 Many who struggle with mental wellness are hiding this conversation they are having with themselves and living with shame.

 The incredible gift I get to share with my patients is how to learn to love oneself and, eventually, how to extend this love to the world.
-Using techniques like mirror work, reconnecting with one’s body, affirmations, gratitude, self-compassion and non-violent communication, love is a skill that can be learned and improved upon.
+Using techniques like mirror work, forgiveness practices, reconnecting with one’s body, affirmations, gratitude, self-compassion and non-violent communication, love is a skill that can be learned and improved upon.

 Dr. Chris Bjorndal